ggouws/HPC_RNAseq/README.md

   - -m: This determines how the software will deal with reads that overlap more than one feature (e.g., straddling introns or mapping to multiple genes).
 The options available are "union" (the most commonly used mode; for reads spanning an intron), "intersection-strict" and "intersection-nonempty".
-There is a useful illustration [here](https://htseq.readthedocs.io/en/release_0.11.1/count.html) to show the use and effect of the different modes.
+There is a useful illustration [here](https://htseq.readthedocs.io/en/release_0.11.1/count.html) to show the use and impact of the different modes.
   - -s: Whether the data are stranded ("yes") or not ("no").
 This refers to whether your data/sequence reads are in a particular orientation.
 There is more information [here](https://chipster.csc.fi/manual/library-type-summary.html).
     This will depend on your library preparation.